Industry, clean power groups breath a sigh of relief as Senate approves energy regulators

 “While I may not agree with each of the nominees on all the items all the time, all of them are well qualified,” he said.

-The post Industry, clean power groups breath a sigh of relief as Senate approves energy regulators appeared first on North Dakota Monitor.
+The post Industry, clean power groups breath a sigh of relief as Senate approves energy regulators appeared first on Maine Morning Star.